sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

     ```text
     An error occurred (InvalidDBClusterStateFault) when calling
-    the StartDBCluster operation: DbCluster [...] is in available
+    the StartDBCluster operation: DbCluster [redacted] is in available
     state but expected it to be one of stopped,
     inaccessible-encryption-credentials-recoverable.
     ```